U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 Country Analysis Note

-- Equatorial Guinea's economy is heavily reliant on its oil and natural gas industry, which accounted for almost 95 percent of its gross domestic product (GDP) and 99 percent of its export earnings in 2011, according to the International Monetary Fund.
-Emphasis on the oil and natural gas industries has led to the lack of development in non-oil sectors, and as Equatorial Guinea's oil fields mature, the potential loss in revenue could adversely affect economic growth.
+- Equatorial Guinea's economy is heavily reliant on its oil and natural gas industry, which accounted for almost 95% of its gross domestic product (GDP) and 99% of its export earnings in 2011, according to the latest estimates from the International Monetary Fund.
+Equatorial Guinea’s declining oil and natural gas production, coupled with a decline in global oil prices, is adversely affecting its economy, and has resulted in lower, and at times negative, GDP growth.
+Emphasis on the oil and natural gas industries has also led to the lack of development in non-hydrocarbon sectors.

-- Equatorial Guinea is the eighth-largest crude oil reserve holder in Sub-Saharan Africa, with 1.1 billion barrels of proved reserves as of January 2013.
-Proved natural gas reserves were 1.3 trillion cubic feet (Tcf) as of January 2013, the tenth-largest in the region.
-Much of these reserves are located offshore near the Bioko Island.
+- Equatorial Guinea held 1.1 billion barrels of proved crude oil reserves as of January 2015, making the country the eighth-largest crude oil reserve holder in Sub-Saharan Africa.
+Proved natural gas reserves were 1.3 trillion cubic feet (Tcf) as of January 2015, the tenth-largest in the region.
+Most of the reserves and operating fields are located offshore, near the Bioko Island.

-- Equatorial Guinea exports crude oil to markets in North America, Europe, and Asia.
-The United States is one of the largest importers of crude oil from Equatorial Guinea and received 41,000 bbl/d of crude oil from Equatorial Guinea in 2012.
+- Equatorial Guinea exports crude oil to markets in Asia, Europe, and the Americas.
+China is the largest destination for Equatoguinean crude oil.
+The United States use to be one of the top importers, but U.S. crude oil imports from Equatorial Guinea have decreased from an average of 41,000 bbl/d in 2012 to 4,000 bbl/d in 2014.

-- GEPetrol is Equatorial Guinea's national oil company, which was created in 2001.
-The company manages the government's interest in production sharing agreements and joint ventures with international oil companies.
+- National oil company, GEPetrol, manages the government’s interest in production sharing agreements and joint ventures with international oil companies (IOCs).
 GEPetrol is also responsible for marketing, oil licensing, and hydrocarbon policy implementation.

 - The largest foreign investors in Equatorial Guinea are U.S. companies, particularly ExxonMobil, Hess, Marathon, and Noble Energy, although European and Chinese companies have started to play a role in Equatorial Guinea's hydrocarbon sector.

-- Equatorial Guinea's other state-owned hydrocarbon company, Sociedad Nacional de Gas de Guinea Ecuatorial (Sonagas), manages the country's natural gas assets, as well as the industrial and residential gas markets.
-The company is also in charge of the distribution, marketing, and exploration of natural gas.
+- Equatorial Guinea's other state-owned hydrocarbon company, Sociedad Nacional de Gas de Guinea Ecuatorial (Sonagas), manages the distribution, marketing, and exploration of the country's natural gas assets, as well as the industrial and residential gas markets.

 Overview data for Equatorial Guinea+ EXPAND ALL